MoamenMoatazYoussef/moamens-chess-game/README.md

 # Moamen's Chess Game
 ## What is Chess Game?
-This is a project I'm working on for fun and to practice React, also I like chess :'D
+This is a project I'm working on for fun and to practice React.

 ## Goals
   - Implement a fully functioning two-player chess game.